trislett/TFCE_mediation/README.md

 ```

 Inputs:
-	subjectslist.csv (a text file contain one column of subject IDs.
+\t subjectslist.csv (a text file contain one column of subject IDs.
 Note, the IDs must match the folders those in the $SUBJECTS_DIR folder.)
 	area (the surface to include in the analysis.
 For basic use, this should be area or thickness)

 Outputs: